Simple Tips For Thriving Chicks

 The Need for Feed

 Boy, can chicks eat!
-Give them a quality mash like Ace Hi or Kelley’s Chick Starter and they’ll gobble it right up.
+Give them a quality mash like Ace Hi or Kelley’s Chick Starter or Starter Grow Crumble, and they’ll gobble it right up.
 Chicks start scratching for food pretty early in life, so it’s good to raise their food dish off the floor so they don’t fling food everywhere!

 That’s pretty much it.
 Raising chicks is easy, they just fall into a routine of eat, play, sleep, repeat!
 Doesn’t that sound nice?